Hard Rock Casino Opening In Gary Friday

 CHICAGO (CBS)– You can test your luck at a new casino in Northwest Indiana Friday morning.

-The Hard Rock Casino in Gary, Indiana is opening at 11:30 a.m. on Burr Street near I-80/94.READ MORE: Homeowners In Unincorporated Subdivision Fear Scheme Is Afoot For Elk Grove Village To Take Their Property; Lawmakers Deny It
+The Hard Rock Casino in Gary, Indiana is opening at 11:30 a.m. on Burr Street near I-80/94.READ MORE: Shooting In Belmont Central Leaves 1 Man Dead, 1 In Critical Condition

-Tito, Jackie and Marlon Jackson and Pete Wentz from Fall Out Boy will be at the casino to celebrate.READ MORE: CDC Eases Guidance On Mask Wearing For People Who Are Fully Vaccinated; Gov. Pritzker To Revise State's Mask Mandate
+Tito, Jackie and Marlon Jackson and Pete Wentz from Fall Out Boy will be at the casino to celebrate.READ MORE: 1 Dead, 4 injured After Shooting At Yard Party In Gresham

-The casino will official open to gamers at 5 p.m.MORE NEWS: Illinois Moves Into 'Bridge Phase' Of Reopening Friday
+The casino will official open to gamers at 5 p.m.MORE NEWS: Chicago Weather: Scattered Showers By Midday Saturday